 From credit limit increases to card cancellations, here’s what will change with the credit card reforms in 2018 and 2019.

 How you manage your credit card account and credit limits are about to get easier.
 The Australian government is rolling out four credit card reforms which are designed to protect cardholders over the next financial year.
-Kicking off with a ban on credit limit increase invitations from banks on 1 July 2018, these will impact how cardholders can cancel their cards, change their credit limits and are charged interest.
+These changes kicked in with a ban on credit limit increase invitations from banks on 1 July 2018, and will also impact how cardholders can cancel their cards, change their credit limits and are charged interest.

 To help you understand how these credit card reforms will impact you and when they’ll apply, check out the table below.